 A Quick Patch Test

 When buying new makeup, a quick patch test on your skin can reveal if the product is safe to apply or not.
 If you’ve experienced a burning sensation after applying some mascara or if you’ve had an allergic reaction to a certain fragrance, you know it’s better to be safe than sorry.

 Simply apply a tiny amount of product on the skin of your forearm and cover it with a patch for up to 48 hours.
-If swelling, redness or itchiness appear after a few minutes, it means you are sensitive to some ingredient in that product.
-Even if no reaction appears within the first minutes, an allergic reaction is still possible, as in some cases, it might take up to 48 hours to manifest.
-Here’s a perfect tutorial on how to do this test the right way.
+If swelling, redness, or itchiness appears after a few minutes, it means you are sensitive to an ingredient in that product.
+Even if no reaction appears within the first minutes, an allergic reaction is still possible.
+And in some cases, it might take up to 48 hours to manifest.
+Here’s a tutorial on how to do this test the right way.

 Steer Clear Of Trouble-Makers